 First-Year Students

 First-year applicants are strongly encouraged to follow a college preparatory curriculum.
-While such a curriculum is recommended, it is not required in order for a student to be considered for admission to Carroll College.
+While such a curriculum is recommended, it is not required for a student to be considered for admission to Carroll College.
 The following is a recommended curriculum schedule for four years of high school:

 • English – 4 years